-- 77. In general, telecommunications services can be divided into two groups; voice services and data services (although there is a trend to voice being delivered over the data network).
+- 60.77.
+In general, telecommunications services can be divided into two groups; voice services and data services (although there is a trend to voice being delivered over the data network).
 This reflects the definition of the network these services are to be provided over.
-PTN is defined in the Act as meaning "a network used or intended to be used, in whole or in part, by the public for the purposes of telecommunication" including a public switched telephone network (PSTN) and a public data network (PDN). - 78.
+PTN is defined in the Act as meaning "a network used or intended to be used, in whole or in part, by the public for the purposes of telecommunication" including a public switched telephone network (PSTN) and a public data network (PDN). - 61.78.
 Voice services are generally those services provided over a PSTN, and what is captured in this category is largely unchanged from the previous TSO cost allocation processes.
-Common types of voice-based telecommunication services include: - 78.1 local and residential telephone services; - 78.2 long distance direct dial and toll calls; and - 78.3 calling cards. - 79.
+Common types of voice based telecommunication services include:

+61.178.1 local and residential telephone services;

+61.278.2 long distance direct dial and toll calls; and

+61.378.3 calling cards.

+62.79.
 Data services are generally those services provided over a PDN.
-Common types of data-based telecommunications services include: - 79.1 fibre broadband services; - 79.2 business data services; and - 79.3 xDSL services, naked digital subscriber line (DSL) services and services provided using an unbundled copper local loop (UCLL). - 80.
+Common types of data based telecommunications services include:

+62.179.1 fibre broadband services;

+- 62.279.2 business data services; and - 62.379.3 xDSL services, naked DSL services and services provided using an unbundled copper local loop. - 63.80.
 Further information on the qualified revenue status of common types of voice and data telecommunications services is provided in Attachment A.